Lorrie Frasure

 Biography

-Since 2008, she has served as co-Principal Investigator of the Collaborative Multiracial Post-Election Survey (CMPS) the first multiracial/ethnic, multilingual post-election study of political preferences and behavior among registered voters in a presidential election.
-In 2016, the CMPS brought together a consortium of over 80 scholars, across 55 universities/colleges to create the first national, cooperative, 100% user content-driven, post-election survey of adult voters or non-voters in a presidential election.
-With over 350 electoral, civic and policy-related survey questions, the CMPS queried more than 10,000 people in five languages — English, Spanish, Chinese, Korean and Vietnamese.
-The most recent 2020 CMPS brought together over 200 scholars from nearly 100 universities/colleges to develop the survey, which contains over 800 unique questions.
+Frasure is also the co-Principal Investigator of the Collaborative Multiracial Post-Election Survey (CMPS), the first cooperative, multiracial/ethnic, multilingual, post-Presidential election online survey in the U.S. With over $2 million in major funding from the National Science Foundation (NSF), the CMPS and the CMPS Scholars Research Network includes a consortium of nearly 250 scholars, across 100 universities/colleges.
+The CMPS is considered one of the most impactful survey-based data projects in the social sciences.
 The 2020 CMPS was offered in English, Spanish, Chinese (simplified), Chinese (traditional), Korean, Vietnamese, Arabic, Urdu, Farsi and Haitian Creole.
 The survey dataset includes nearly 15,000 Black, White, Latino and Asian respondents as well as oversamples of nearly 5,000 respondents from hard-to-reach populations including, Afro-Latinos, Black immigrants, Native Americans, Native Hawaiians, Muslims and people who identify as LGBTQ.
-The 2020 CMPS also includes a sample of 16- and 17-year old youth.
+The 2020 CMPS also include a sample of 16- and 17-year-old youth.
 Through its inclusive model of resource-sharing, workshops, research and publication opportunities, the CMPS has changed the way data is collected and shared between an interdisciplinary group of researchers, and collaboratively builds a diverse and dynamic academic pipeline of scholars in the social sciences and related fields.

-In 2018, she was awarded the Distinguished Teaching Award for Senate Faculty, with a special “Distinction in Teaching at the Graduate Level.”
-Preceded by only 8 awardees, she is the first woman and the first person of color in the history of the Political Science Department to have earned UCLA’s highest campus-wide teaching recognition (since developed in 1961).
+She is the recipient of several local and national awards including the Ford Foundation Dissertation and Postdoctoral Fellowship Awards from the National Research Council of the National Academies, and the Clarence Stone Young Scholars Award of the American Political Science Association’s Urban Politics Section.
+In 2018, she was awarded the Distinguished Teaching Award, with a special “Distinction in Teaching at the Graduate Level.”
+She is the first woman and the first person of color in the history of the Political Science Department to have earned UCLA’s highest campus-wide teaching recognition (since developed in 1961).

-Research & Teaching Interests
+Research Interests

 Racial and Ethnic Politics, American Government and Politics, Urban Political Economy: